In this lecture, we will discuss the human papilloma virus and the herpes virus.

 at reducing the risk of not only warts but more importantly, cervical and anogenital cancer.

-The HPV vaccine is a 3-dose series that is given beginning at age 11 for males and females.
+The HPV vaccine is given beginning at the of age 11 for males and females.

 It currently protects against types 6, 11, 16, and 18 with the quadrivalent vaccine